ksaaskil/kimmosaaskilahti.fi/docs/blog/posts/2025-12-05-claude-code.md

 After giving Claude this task to plan, it started exploring the codebase and came up with a reasonably good plan.
 I was not completely happy with the plan, though, so I asked to Claude to modify the plan.
 After a few iterations, I accepted the plan and gave Claude the permission to implement the plan.
 The final result was exactly what I wanted.

-It is very useful to give Claude as much context as possible already in the prompt.
+It is very useful to give Claude as much context as possible in the prompt.
 If you know already what files Claude should be looking at or modifying, add them to Claude's context with `@<path-to-file>`.
 This reduces frustration and saves both time and money.

 Always take small steps.
 Personally, I do not recommend asking Claude to complete big tasks in one go even in the planning mode.
 Split the large task into smaller milestones using _your_ expertise as a software developer.